jonathanye29/unit3_project/README.md

     result = self.cursor.execute(query).fetchall()  # Run a query and fetch the result return result  # Return the found result
 ```
-The method shown above demonstrates how to retrieve the result of a query executed in the console.
-Its usage allows me to acquire query results across areas of development necessary for my solution and my client's needs.
+This is a method called search that takes a query parameter as input.
+The method executes the query using a cursor object and fetches all the results using the fetchall() method.
+The result is stored in the result variable and then returned to the user.
+This method can be used to search for records in a database table by executing a SQL query provided as the query parameter.
+Its usage allows me to acquire query results across areas of development throughout the application necessary for my solution and my client's needs.

 ### Login System
 #### User Credential Verification